Pitched delivery bowling: Different styles of play

-Whereas roundarm and overarm were highly controversial and were introduced in the face of fierce opposition, there is nothing in the historical records which precisely dates the introduction of pitching and nothing which indicates that it was controversial.
-The two eras are bridged by the career (1749 to 1774) of John Frame, one of the game's first great fast bowlers, who played with pioneers like Thomas Waymark, Richard Newland and Robert Colchin at the beginning of his career and the likes of John Small and Lumpy Stevens at the end.
+Whereas roundarm and overarm were highly controversial, and were introduced in the face of fierce opposition, there is nothing in the historical records which precisely dates the introduction of pitching, and nothing which indicates that it was controversial.
+The two eras are bridged by the career (1749 to 1774) of John Frame, one of the game's first great fast bowlers, who played with pioneers like Thomas Waymark, Richard Newland, and Robert Colchin at the beginning of his career; and the likes of John Small and Lumpy Stevens at the end.

 As described in History of cricket to 1725, early cricketers played in their everyday clothes and had no protective equipment such as gloves or pads.
-A 1743 painting by Francis Hayman of a game in progress at the Artillery Ground depicts two batsmen and a bowler dressed alike in white shirt, breeches, white knee-length stockings and shoes with buckles.
-The wicket-keeper wears the same clothes with the addition of a waistcoat.
-An umpire and scorer wear three-quarter length coats and tricorn hats.
-Apart from the shirts and stockings, none of the clothes are white and no one wears pads or gloves.
-The ball is bowled underarm along the ground, as in bowls, at varying speed towards a wicket consisting of two stumps mounted by a single crosspiece.
+A 1743 painting by Francis Hayman of a game in progress, the ball is bowled underarm along the ground, as in bowls, at varying speed towards a wicket consisting of two stumps mounted by a single crosspiece.
 The batsman addresses the delivery with a bat that resembles a modern hockey stick, this shape being ideal for dealing with a ball on the ground.
+(Note: The painting is Francis Hayman's Cricket as Played at the Artillery Ground (1743).
+It hangs in the Lord's Pavilion.)

 When the ball was bowled along the ground, the batsman used his curved bat to attack it and try to hit it away, usually with the intention of lofting it over the fielders.
 There was, as such, no defensive technique other than the most rudimentary and instinctive attempt to stop a ball that had deceived him.
-The pitched delivery made the curved bat obsolete and the straight bat lent itself to the deployment of a defensive stroke.
+The pitched delivery made the curved bat obsolete, and the straight bat lent itself to the deployment of a defensive stroke.
 As the aim of the batsman with a curved bat was to hit the ball over the fielders, low scores were normal.
-If he did not time his shot correctly, the chances were high that he would miss the ball and be bowled or stumped; or else if he hit it poorly, he would not clear the fielder and be caught out.
-In addition, the pitches of the time were little more than rough tracks which were permanently exposed to the weather and so conditions were invariably to the bowler's advantage.
+If he did not time his shot correctly, the chances were high that he would miss the ball, and be bowled or stumped; or else, if he hit it poorly, he would not clear the fielder and be caught out.
+In addition, the pitches of the time were little more than rough tracks which were permanently exposed to the weather, and so conditions were invariably to the bowler's advantage.